-Zucchini frittata made with eggs, ricotta and Parmesan cheese, zucchini, basil and thyme.
+Quick and EASY Zucchini Frittata!
+Made with eggs, ricotta and Parmesan cheeses, zucchini, basil and thyme.

 - 6 large eggs